STUDY

-The main verb and auxiliary verb are important parts of a sentence.
+The main verb and helping verb (also called auxiliary verb) are essential components of a sentence.

-The main verb is a verb that expresses an action.
-It gives the basic meaning of an action, e.g., eat, write, buy, wash.
-These verbs give the major information in terms of the nature of an action.
-For instance, the verb ‘eat’ expresses basic meaning of an action that is chewing a food and swallowing it.
+The main verb expresses an action and conveys the core meaning of that action, e.g., eat, write, buy, wash.
+These verbs provide the principal information about the nature of an action.
+For instance, the verb eat means the act of chewing and swallowing food.

-It can be said that the main verb gives the basic meaning of an action whereas the auxiliary verb expresses the time of the action such when the action occurred, occurs or will occur.
+Thus, the main verb provides the fundamental meaning of an action, while the auxiliary verb expresses the time of the action—such as when the action occurred, occurs, or will occur.

 Example.

-In the above example, the auxiliary verb ‘is’ means that the action (sleep) is done in present time but the auxiliary verb ‘was’ means that the action (sleep) was done in past time.
-Such auxiliary verbs are used according to the tense (e.g., present, past, or future tense) of a sentence to specify time of an action.
+In the first example, the auxiliary verb is’ indicates that the action (sleeping) is occurring in the present.
+In the second example, the auxiliary verb ‘was’ shows that the action took place in the past.
+Auxiliary verbs are therefore used according to the tense of the sentence to convey temporal context.

-Since the main verb gives the basic meaning of an action, it is also a principal verb.
-Similarly, as the auxiliary verb helps the main verb to complete the sense of sentence, it is also called a helping verb.
+Since the main verb conveys the core meaning of action, it is also referred to as the principal verb.
+Similarly, the auxiliary verb, which helps the main verb in completing the meaning of a sentence, is also called a helping verb.

 There are two types of auxiliary verbs: 1) Primary Auxiliaries, and 2) Modal Auxiliary.